pingswept/me30-website/content/notes/servers.md

 For code, try using the Python library called [Requests](https://requests.readthedocs.io/en/master/).

-You can install it with: `sudo apt install requests`
+You can install it with: `sudo apt install python3-requests`

 Your code might start like this: